maidsafe/rfcs/proposed/0008-Connection_management.md

     InternalResponse::Connect(ConnectResponse, SignedToken)
 }

-pub struct ExpectedConnections<K, V> {
+pub struct ExpectedConnections {
-    ...
+    lru_cache: LruCache<Connection, ExpectedConnection>
 }
 ```

-For incoming connect requests, we want to handle, store the `ExpectedConnection::ConnectRequest(ConnectRequest)` in the timed filter and try to connect.
-For incoming connect responses check the returned `ConnectRequest` was sent by us and store the `ExpectedConnection::ConnectResponse(ConnectResponse)` in the timed filter and try to connect.
-On receipt of a crust OnConnect/OnAccept event within the time limit for the stored expected `ConnectRequest/ConnectResponse` add the connection to the routing table and remove from filter.
+For incoming connect requests, we want to handle, store the `ExpectedConnection::ConnectRequest(ConnectRequest)` in the timed `ExpectedConnections` then set-up and try to rendezvous connect to the peer.
+For incoming connect responses check the returned `ConnectRequest` was sent by us and store the `ExpectedConnection::ConnectResponse(ConnectResponse)` in the timed `ExpectedConnections` then set-up and try to rendezvous connect to peer.
+The rendezvous connection set-up and establishment will be initiated by routing and handled by crust, successful completion resulting in receipt of a crust OnConnect/OnAccept event within the time limit for the stored expected `ConnectRequest/ConnectResponse`.
+The new connection details can then be added to the routing table and removed from `ExpectedConnections`.

 ## Updates to Existing Code